mbloch/mapshaper/docs/development/raster-geotiff-support.md

 - Bounds and transform are extracted when georeferencing is present.
 - CRS metadata is mapped to existing `dataset.info` CRS fields when possible.
 - Selected working bands are decoded into `raster.grid.samples`.
-- A bounded RGBA preview is derived from `grid.samples` for GUI rendering and SVG export.
+- In the browser, a bounded RGBA preview is derived from `grid.samples` for GUI rendering.
+CLI/headless import skips this derived cache.
 - Source metadata is recorded in `dataset.info.raster_sources`; the original source is referenced by path in CLI or stored separately in IndexedDB in the browser.